KITATUS/KITATUS.github.io/_posts/2022-02-18-eventdispatchersdelegates.md

 toc: true
 toc_label: "Table of Contents"
 toc_sticky: true
-toc_icon: "heart"  # corresponding Font Awesome icon name (without fa prefix)
+toc_icon: "gamepad"  # corresponding Font Awesome icon name (without fa prefix)
 excerpt: "A look at how Event Dispatches (and Delegates) work in Unreal Engine and how you can use them to handle communication between multiple actors."
 header:
   overlay_image: /assets/images/tutorials/eventDispatcher/ed_001.jpg